This page is also available in: Nederlands (Dutch)

 How do you spend your morning: traffic jam or toast with jam?

-Video meetings increase the productivity of your team
+2. Video conferencing increases the productivity of your team

 Traditional meetings often start late, with the first ten minutes taken up by late arrivals, coffee orders and catch-ups.
 This is detrimental to a video meeting: if people walk in and out, focus plummets.
 Preparation and concentration are vital – which means video meetings end up being more effective than their physical equivalents*.
 It enables a focused discussion with a clear beginning and end.